Veenarh/alx-pre_course/README.md

-My first readme is so amazing
+My first readme edited is so amazing
-README update from github.com